Helen-sew/100-days-of-code/log.md

 **Today's Progress**: to revise the understanding of javascript function (basic to advanced) - start with function declation, expression, arrow function.

 ### Day 94: Apr 25, 2021
-**Today's Progress**: to revise the understanding of javascript function (basic to advanced) - Recursion and Stack
+**Today's Progress**: to revise the understanding of javascript function (basic to advanced) - Function in MDN doc.
+Recursion and Stack

+### Day 95: Apr 26, 2021
+**Today's Progress**: to revise the understanding of javascript function (basic to advanced) -  Variables scopes and closure

+### Day 96: Apr 27, 2021
+**Today's Progress**: to revise the understanding of javascript function (basic to advanced) - Global Object, Function Object NFE

+### Day 97: Apr 28, 2021
+**Today's Progress**: to revise the understanding of javascript function (basic to advanced)